We’ve all been there.

 But that’s okay.

 I don’t have to know everything.
-In fact, I don’t want to.
+I can just be honest and transparent.

-My thoughts may tell me I’m not good enough, but I listen to my heart, and I keep moving forward.
+There may be thoughts of not being good enough, but I keep moving forward.